-The 1st thing to do is check for wear in the aluminum caps.
+Be sure to check for wear in the aluminum caps.
 New caps measure .380″ ID so its better to drill them to 13/32″ and loctite (red) in a sleeve of .375″ ID .015″ wall K&S brass tubing (available at hobby shops).
 Clearance must be tight or you won’t have enough rebound damping.

 To improve rebound damping.
 Place the damping cup on a socket.
-Tap carefully with a hammer and a tapered carpenter plumb bob to swell the open end to .680″ (.685″ = stiff rebound dampening).
-The inside of the damper tubes should measure approx .689″
+Tap carefully with a hammer and a tapered carpenter plumb bob to swell the open end to .678″ (.680″ max and .685″ is too stiff).
+The inside of the damper tubes should measure approx .690″ max.

 It takes about one second to compress the damper rod by hand with the 1/16″ hole (compared to zero stock compression damping).

-If you have damper tubes with holes in the conical section.
-Silver solder a couple brass plugs into the holes.
-Be careful not to insert the plugs so deep that they interfere with the damper rods (they must not protrude on the inside).
-Smooth them off (they must not protrude more than the largest diameter of the conical section) and drill only one of the plugs with a 1/16″ drill bit as mentioned above.
-There must be no other exposed holes.
+If you already have 1/4″ holes in the conical section then you won’t have compression damping and that is fine.
+But if you want compression damping then silver solder a couple brass plugs into the holes.
+Be careful not to insert the plugs so deep that they interfere with the damper rod cups (they must not protrude on the inside).
+Smooth them off (they must not protrude outward more than the largest diameter of the conical section) and drill only one of the plugs with a 1/16″ to 1/8″ drill bit as mentioned above (see below).

-To avoid leaks, open the ID of the fiber washer that locates at the bottom of the dampner tube to .655″ Drop the washer in place at the bottom of the alum slider.
+To avoid leaks, open the ID of the fiber washer that locates at the bottom of the damper tube to .655″ Drop the washer in place at the bottom of the alum slider.